For a cast iron cookware guy like me, it was hard to accept that ceramic nonstick cookware gives me a lot of liberty in the kitchen.

 I must admit that the first time I’ve heard of ‘clongs’ I was extremely skeptical, as I expected to see something useless and gimmicky.
 Luckily, I was wrong.
 Dreamfarm’s clongs are indeed different as far as tongs are concerned, but in a good way.
 Their special unique shape allows you to rest them on the edge of your ceramic pots and pans to keep the counter surface clean and tidy.
 Other good features include a click button that keeps them together while not cooking.
 And, unlike their silicone tips, their body is made from solid stainless steel: sturdy in your hand, gentle on the cooking surface.
 Perfect!

-Best Utensil Sets to Use On Ceramic Cookware
+The Best Utensil Sets For Non-Stick Cookware

 Umite Chef Kitchen Utensils 14pcs Cooking Utensils Set